 Under American law, IPVanish does need to comply with lawful government requests for any user data it possesses, but it can’t turn over what it doesn’t have.
 Currently, the law does not require IPVanish to store any type of user data for any length of time, so under company policy, even the long arm of the American government can’t reach your data.

 Following the 2016 DHS incident, IPVanish’s new owners doubled down on the no-logging policy that was supposedly already in place.
 They issued public statements confirming that they do not log user activity, IP addresses, timestamps or any other personal or session information.

-The only user data that IPVanish stores is your email address (for registration, login and contact purposes) and your payment information (for billing and refund purposes).
-It is not associated with your VPN activity in any way and you can modify it at any time.
+The only user data that IPVanish stores are your email address (for registration, login and contact purposes) and your payment information (for billing and refund purposes).
+It is not associated with your VPN activity in any way, and you can modify it at any time.

 Some of IPVanish’s competitors have gone through third-party audits, wherein their systems are scrutinized to confirm that their no-logging policies are legitimate.
 IPVanish has not undergone this process, though we hope that it does in the future – audits go a long way towards establishing trust in a VPN provider.

 Torrenting is treated like any other traffic with IPVanish; there are no server restrictions or bandwidth caps, and P2P speeds aren’t throttled in any way.
 You’re free to download whatever you want without fear of receiving a copyright warning.